Mechanical pulping

 Mechanical pulping is the process in which wood is separated or defibrated mechanically into pulp for the paper industry.

-The mechanical pulping processes use wood in the form of logs or chips that are mechanically processes, by grinding stones (from logs) or in refiners (from chips), to separate the fibers.
-Mechanical pulp can also be bleached to increase the brightness, but retaining the lignin in the pulp.
+Mechanical pulping processes use wood in the form of logs or chips that are mechanically processes, by grinding stones (from logs) or in refiners (from chips), to separate the fibers.

 Industrial mechanical pulping started in the 1840s with groundwood pulping, producing the pulp from grinding.
 This made wood fibers the main raw material in paper, instead of textile fibers.
 Later the chemical pulping processes started dominating for many paper types.
 Today the groundwood pulping mills are few, but the mechanical pulping processes employing refiners are still important in the Pulp and paper industry.
 The mechanical pulps are primarily used in newspaper and magazine paper and the chemimechanical pulps for cardboard and soft paper.